 This season is considered “high season” for seeing the migration of narwhal and beluga at the floe edge.
 While we have seen large pods of whales, you may also see smaller pods or solo animals at the surface.
 You will also have chances to view polar bears and other iconic Arctic wildlife, including bowhead whales, seals, and thousands of sea birds.

-This late-spring season experiences accelerating ice break up.
-Ice floes begin to move freely with tides and wind.
+This late-spring, early-summer season can experience rapid ice break up.
+Ice floes begin to move freely with tides and wind, state of the ice is changing daily.
 This makes the floe edge less accessible by snowmobile, and travel by air will be ideal.

 The use of a helicopter will allow access to different areas of Lancaster Sound, and travellers can take advantage of enhanced wildlife scouting from the air.
 This is handy as whales are no longer limited to congregating at the floe edge – they begin to move through and between ice floes.